412th Test Wing: Air Defense Command

 1960 saw a series of changes for the group.
 In January, the 445th Squadron traded its Scorpions for supersonic McDonnell F-101 Voodoos.
-SAC's expanding mission saw the transfer of Wursmith to its jurisdiction on 1 April, along with all support units.
+SAC's expanding mission saw the transfer of Wurtsmith to its jurisdiction on 1 April, along with all support units.
 The impending move of the 18th Fighter-Interceptor Squadron to Grand Forks Air Force Base would leave only one fighter squadron on the base.
 As a result, the 412th Fighter Group was inactivated and the 445th Fighter-Interceptor Squadron was reassigned to the Sault Sainte Marie Air Defense Sector.